 - Northfield Pumped Storage Facility- Northeast Utilities

 Northeast Utilities operates this site and runs many environmental education activities on site.
 Click on "Newsletters" for more info.

-Ask Seeds of Solidarity (SOL) about their solar and biodiesel-powered van that can be presented at events and schools.
+Ask Seeds of Solidarity (SOL) about their solar and biodiesel-powered van that has been presented at events and schools.
 SOL offers curriculum about school gardens.

 - Solar Now, Inc.

 This site at Beverly High School in Beverly, MA offers tours of its solar and wind plant.

 This lab at the University of Massachusetts, Amherst has been studying wind energy for decades.
 The site hosts many informative brochures and data about renewable energy.

 - UMass Lowell Solar Energy Association

 Now part of the Northeast Sustainable Energy Association.

 - Youth Clean Energy patch program